radareorg/r2ghidra/README.md

 [0x100001060]> pdg?
 Usage: pdg  # Native Ghidra decompiler plugin
 | pdg           # Decompile current function with the Ghidra decompiler
+| pdg*          # Decompiled code is returned to r2 as comment
+| pdga          # Side by side two column disasm and decompilation
 | pdgd          # Dump the debug XML Dump
-| pdgx          # Dump the XML of the current decompiled function
 | pdgj          # Dump the current decompiled function as JSON
 | pdgo          # Decompile current function side by side with offsets
+| pdgp          # Switch to RAsm and RAnal plugins driven by SLEIGH from Ghidra
 | pdgs          # Display loaded Sleigh Languages
+| pdgsd N       # Disassemble N instructions with Sleigh and print pcode
 | pdgss         # Display automatically matched Sleigh Language ID
-| pdgsd N       # Disassemble N instructions with Sleigh and print pcode
-| pdga          # Switch to RAsm and RAnal plugins driven by SLEIGH from Ghidra
-| pdg*          # Decompiled code is returned to r2 as comment
-Environment:
-| %SLEIGHHOME   # Path to ghidra build root directory (same as r2ghidra.sleighhome)
+| pdgx          # Dump the XML of the current decompiled function
 ```

 The following config vars (for the `e` command) can be used to adjust r2ghidra's behavior: